MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Basic performance metrics including **accuracy**, **precision/recall**, and **R²/MAE** for regression tasks
   - Hands-on implementation in Python using common libraries like **NumPy**, **pandas**, and **scikit-learn**

-  By the end of Lab 1, you will have built and evaluated your first ML models, gaining intuition for how to approach real-world datasets.

 ---

 - **[D7041E_lab2.ipynb](./D7041E_lab2.ipynb)** — *LAB 2 Word Embedding*